TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

 .. class:: Request(url, data=None, headers={}, origin_req_host=None, unverifiable=False, method=None)

-   This class is an abstraction of a URL request.
+   This kundi is an abstraction of a URL request.

    *url* should be a string containing a valid URL.